wolox-training/jcm-react/react/tic-tac-toe-api/README.md

 npm start
 ```

-The API will run on port 3005 by default
+The API will run on port 3005 by default.

 ## API Documentation